Try to find the spot where the photographer was standing.

 (Map, tags, etc updated....)

-[https:[email protected][email protected]... waiving all formalities, they allowed the peasants to push their carriage up the hills" !!
+I have no idea about the derivation of Recess, but Trove came up with this delightful story of the visit of King Edward VII and Queen Alexandra in July 1903. "... waiving all formalities, they allowed the peasants to push their carriage up the hills" !!
 And granted royal clemency to an old woman's husband ...

 The Benna Beola Mountains (Twelve Bens ) are composed principally of hard, resistant quartzites of the Dalradian age. formed about 540 million years ago.
 The photograph has to have been taken some time after that.